Guseyn/guseyn.com/static/md/posts/oop.md

 <br/>
 ## Object-oriented programming.
 Is it the way to write declarative code?

-If you read everything till this point, I can only say "Thank you for your time and energy!
+If you have read everything till this point, I can only say "Thank you for your time and energy!
 Thank you very much!".

 So, we actually can write declarative code using object-oriented programming or objects.

-But while we were doing it, we had do consider a lot of stuff.
+But while we were doing it, we had to consider a lot of stuff.
 Most of them is about considering do we really need a particular method in our objects or not.
 And in most cases we had to decompose our object methods into another objects, because otherwise our objects would grow.
-But we were doing that not because we actually needed another object in our system, but because we had do somehow to manage the size and complexity of existing objects.
+But we were doing that not because we actually needed another object in our system, but because we had to somehow to manage the size and complexity of existing objects.

-I mean if we constantly have to decompose our methods in our objects into another objects to keep our code declarative and simple, do we really need objects?
+I mean if we constantly have to decompose our methods in our objects into another objects to keep our code declarative and simple, why do we need objects in the first place?

 If you look at the last code snippet above, you'll see declarative code, sure!
 But is it better than let's say following pseudo code?